openmainframeproject/feilong/doc/source/restapi.rst

   Not support delete disks when guest is active

-Attach Volume
+Attach volume
 -------------

 **POST /guests/volumes**

-Attach volume to a vm in z/VM
+Attach a volume to a VM in z/VM.

 * Request: